xinzhan/core-services.en/help/interface/cookies-first-party.md

 Analytics uses cookies to provide information on variables and components that do not persist between image requests and browser sessions.
 Where possible Adobe uses first-party cookies to record activities on your site.
 To record activity on different sites such as other domains you may own, third-party cookies are required.

-Many browsers and anti-spyware applications are designed to reject and delete third-party cookies, including cookies used in [!DNL Analytics] data collection.
-To support your tracking of how your visitors interact with your website, you should ensure you have configured your data collection to use first-party cookies:

-Two options are available to implement first-party cookies:

-* If you are using Experience Platform Identity Service (ECID Service), it automatically sets cookies in the first-party context using JavaScript.
+Many browsers and anti-spyware applications are designed to reject and delete third-party cookies.
+Adobe ensures that cookies can always we set even if third-party cookies are blocked.
+The specific behavior varies depending on whether you are using the Experience Platform Identity Service (ECID Service) or Analytics’ legacy identifiers (aka the s_vi cookie):

+* The [Experience Platform Identity Service (ECID Service)](https://experienceleague.adobe.com/docs/id-service/using/intro/overview.html?lang=en) will automatically set first-party cookies regardless of whether your collection domain matches your site domain.
+If they do not match, the Identity Service will use JavaScript to set cookies in your site’s domain.
-* If you are using [!DNL Analytics] legacy identifiers (aka the `s_vi` cookie) it depends on how you have configured your data collection server.
+* If you are using [Analytics legacy identifiers](https://experienceleague.adobe.com/docs/core-services/interface/administration/ec-cookies/cookies-analytics.html?lang=en) (aka the `s_vi` cookie) it depends on how you have configured your data collection server.
 If the data collection server matches your site's domain, then cookies are set as first-party.
 If the collection server does not match your current domain, then cookies are set as third party.
-In this case, if third-party cookies are blocked, [!DNL Analytics] sets a first-party [fallback id (s_fid)](cookies-analytics.md) instead of the standard "s_vi" cookie.
+In this case, if third-party cookies are blocked, Analytics sets a first-party [fallback id (s_fid)](cookies-analytics.md) instead of the standard "s_vi" cookie.

-To ensure your collection server matches your site's domain, you can use a CNAME implementation to which allows cookies to be set in a first-party context.
-This involves changes to your company's DNS settings to configure a CNAME alias to pointing to an Adobe hosted domain.
+If you would like to ensure your collection server matches your site’s domain, you can use a CNAME implementation which will enable forwarding from a custom domain specified in your CNAME implementation to Adobe’s collection servers.
+This involves changes to your company’s DNS settings to configure a CNAME alias to pointing to an Adobe hosted domain.
 Please note that while various Adobe products support using a CNAME, in all cases the CNAME is used to a create a trusted first-party endpoint for a specific customer and is owned by that customer.
 If you control multiple domains, they may use a single CNAME endpoint to track users across their domains, but wherever the site domain does not match the CNAME domain cookies is set as third party.

 >[!NOTE]
 >
->For both options, Apple's Intelligent Tracking Prevention (ITP) program makes the first-party cookies short-lived on browsers that are governed by ITP, which include Safari on macOS and all browsers on iOS and iPadOS.
-As of November 2020, both types of cookies have a seven-day expiry.
+>Regardless of whether your collection domain matches your site domain, Apple’s Intelligent Tracking Prevention (ITP) program makes the first-party cookies set by Adboe short-lived on browsers that are governed by ITP, which include Safari on macOS and all browsers on iOS and iPadOS.
+As of November 2020, cookies set via CNAME also have the same expiry as cookies set via JavaScript.
 This expiry is subject to change.

-For the second option using a CNAME, if your site has secure pages using the HTTPS protocol, you can work with Adobe to obtain an SSL certificate in order to implement first-party cookies.
-Adobe strongly recommends that you exclusively use HTTPS for data collection as Adobe is dropping support for HTTP collection in the second half of 2020.
+If you want to establish a CNAME for data collection and if your site has secure pages using the HTTPS protocol, you can work with Adobe to obtain an SSL certificate.

 The SSL certificate issuance process can often be confusing and time consuming.
 As a result, Adobe established a partnership with DigiCert, an industry-leading Certificate Authority (CA), and developed an integrated process by which the purchase and management of these certificates is automated.